Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Panthers have been favored by 6 points or more two times this season and have covered the spread in all of them.

-- Georgia State's games this year have hit the over on five of seven set point totals (71.4%).
+- Georgia State's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.